NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Investigator.md

 ---

 # Investigator
 _You seek to uncover the truth, doggedly pursuing leads to reveal the plots of devious villains, discover ancient secrets, or unravel other mysteries.
-Your analytical mind quickly formulates solutions to complicated problems and your honed senses identify even the most obscure clues.
+Your analytical mind quickly formulates solutions to complicated problems, and your honed senses identify even the most obscure clues.
 Wielding knowledge as a weapon, you study the creatures and dangers you encounter to exploit their weaknesses._

 **KEY Attribute: INTELLIGENCE**